Close Menu

 • Simple Tips for Parents Who Are New to This

-Just grab a backpack and a container for collecting treasures, and head down to the nearest path or stream.
+Grab a backpack, toss in a container for collecting treasures, and head down to the nearest path or stream.

-A microadventure is a short, simple outing that can be easily accessed close to home.
-It doesn’t require a lot of planning, money, or time.
+A microadventure is a short, simple outing close to home.
+No big planning, no real budget, no long travel time.

 A mother and two young children walk down concrete outdoor steps carrying a bucket and backpack for a local nature microadventure.